kpatel122/sparkpy-web-client/redesign/Docs/_build/html/_sources/index.rst.txt

 To move a primitive, use the `MovePrimitive() <Source/sparkpy.html#sparkpy.MovePrimitive>`_ method.

 .. code-block:: python
+   :emphasize-lines: 10

    import sparkpy

+   #create an environment
+   sparkpy.CreateEnvironment('office')

    #make a cube at position x=0 , y=1, z=0
    cubeID = sparkpy.CreatePrimitive('cube',0,1,0)

-      #move the cube to right at a speed of 10 for 2 seconds
+   #move the cube to right at a speed of 4 for 1 seconds
-      cubeID = sparkpy.MovePrimitive(cubeID, 2, 10, "right")
+   sparkpy.MovePrimitive(cubeID, 1, 4, "right")

 .. note:: direction values can be: